abinit/abinit/doc/mkdocs-tutorials/paral_mbt.md

 The input file is ~abinit/tests/tutoparal/Input/tmbt_3.in.
 Open it so that we can have a look at its structure.

+{% dialog tests/tutoparal/Input/tmbt_3.in %}

 A snapshot of the most important parameters governing the algorithm is reported below.

     gwcalctyp   2    # Contour-deformation technique.
     spmeth      1    # Enable the spectral method.